ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker/buildx.md

 ## Build a multi-architecture Docker image from a Dockerfile

-Create a new directory and save the two lines below into a file named Dockerfile, or reuse the same file from the previous section.
+Create a new directory and use a text editor to copy the two lines below into a file named `Dockerfile`, or reuse the same file from the previous section.

 ```dockerfile
 FROM ubuntu:latest